-“Uh, nothing,” Donna replied, “uhm, me and my sister are going to Quik-Stop for some hot chocolate and maybe french fries.
+“Uh, nothing,” Donna replied, “uhm, me and my sister are goin’ to Quik-Stop.
 Hey, do you know my sister, Linda?”
 Donna turned around and Linda was gone.

 “Uh..uh, hi.”
 Linda stuttered.

-“Hey,” Sabin smiled, “can I come with you guys?”
+“Hey,” Sabin smiled, “can I come with you guys?
+I’m so bored.”